Modern Slavery and Human Trafficking Statement

 Arctos Group commit to the following actions:

-- Undertake an audit of tier-1 suppliers over the following 12 months.
+- Undertake an audit of tier-1 suppliers.
 Review the nature of their business as well as their country of operation, product and industry characteristics and level of contracted labour.

 - Suppliers categorised as high-risk will be subject to additional due diligence.
 Primarily based on public sources of information including checks of their own modern slavery and human trafficking statements where applicable, and any other published policies and procedures.

-- High-risk suppliers will be required to sign a Supplier Code of Conduct which includes confirmation of their commitment and compliance with the act.
+- High-risk suppliers will be required to sign a Modern Slavery Supplier Agreement to confirm their commitment and compliance with the act.

 - We reserve the right to audit all or any suppliers for compliance.